-Roswell Park Cancer Institute has received the first accreditation in the U.S. as a training institute in robot-assisted surgery and is a designated Center for Excellence for robotic surgery.
+Roswell Park Comprehensive Cancer Center has received the first accreditation in the U.S. as a training institute in robot-assisted surgery and is a designated Center for Excellence for robotic surgery.

 Since its inception in 2004, Roswell Park's Center for Robotic Surgery has trained surgeons from around the globe, including teams from Saudi Arabia, Egypt, Switzerland and Germany as well as from top U.S. universities.
 The Center is led by Khurshid Guru, MD, co-inventor of one of the first robotic surgical training simulators and co-founder of Simulated Surgical Systems, LLC, spun off from Roswell Park and the University at Buffalo.